tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 One should be responsible for what he promised.
 I'd take that as the bottom line.
 For the same reason I do not prefer over-promising.
-Unable to deliver what was expected is really depressing for everybody.
+Unable to deliver what was expected is depressing for everybody.

 In fact, we pledged to many things without even noticing them.
 Say,